Azirly/FB_Poster/README.md

 --If the user has access to a FB group, then he should be able to automatically post to the group at his own convenience.

+Current Version 11/05/2016
+Using Selenium:

+	Good:
+		-Send texts through the text file "messages_to_send.txt"

+	Still need:
+		-Make it portable
+		-Yet to do a full-scale test.

 Current Version 11/04/2016
 Using Selenium: